 In support of general education and all student learning, the Conklin Academic Success Center provides a variety of services, free of charge, for all CSE students.
 Staff of the Center are in constant conversation with faculty to determine the kinds of support each student needs.
 The Center is not only a place to go when students need extra support with their coursework; it is a place that offers experiences and expertise to maintain continued success.

-In addition, specially designed courses prepare students to take multiple approaches to understanding complex issues, a skill that employers value.
+In addition, specially designed courses prepare students to take multiple approaches to complex issues, a skill that employers value.
 Each student develops an e-portfolio that showcases their accomplishments upon graduation.

 - Morris County Sheriff’s Office

 - Bridgeway Veterinary Hospital